 Learn how one of the best online resources for learning works and how to get and enroll Coursera courses for free In this article you will learn how to enroll…

 Udemy is a global marketplace with more than 100.000 courses on many different topics: from marketing personal development or business to data science and machine learning.
 It offers a way for individual teachers to create content that they regard as relevant and post it there for pupils to enrol if they have the same opinion.
 Courses are offered on a wide range of prices, and there are a lot of discounts.
 Pretty much anyone can publish or receive a course from Udemy, with little effort, as the platform provides tools for the teachers or content creators to use.

 Coursera is an institutional platform.
-It was founded in 2011 by academics from the University of Stanford, created by top-notch researchers and educators to bring a massive offering of education to the internet population of the world through the use of Massive Online Open Courses (MOOCs).
-It offers free and payed courses, and certificates on a wide range of topics, despite having its origins on Computer Science.
+It was founded in 2011 by great academics from the University of Stanford, created by top-notch researchers and educators to bring a massive offering of education to the internet population of the world through the use of Massive Online Open Courses (MOOCs).
+Initially It offers free and payed courses, and certificates on a wide range of topics, despite having its origins on Computer Science.
 It has agreements and partnerships with top universities and organisations world wide, and their teaching is based on methods verified by top researchers.

 DataCamp is a platform built specifically for people who are looking to learn something new within the realm of Data Science, Data Engineering, Machine Learning, etc… It has courses on SQL, Python, ETLs…just about everything any Data enthusiast can desire.

 It is built around the concept of Gamification: The bit sized lessons consist on a text explaining the theory of what we are learning, and an interactive console most times, where we are asked to complete various programming excersises before we can progress.
 Sometimes videos are included too.
 As we complete these problems, we get XP points, which can be used later to unlock answers to problem we are stuck on and more.